Husband fired from family business after wife roleplayed with reborn dolls

 Christina explained: “Bill said that he was not going to quit his job, and didn’t want me to stop having reborns because they were so therapeutic for me at the time, and his dad said, ‘Well, then you’re fired’.”

-Bill’s father was contacted by PA Real Life for comment, but he had not responded at the time of publication.
+Bill’s father was contacted for comment, but he had not responded at the time of publication.

 Even though her reborns have caused tension in the family, Christina cannot see herself giving up her hobby any time soon.